This post may contain affiliate links. Please read our disclosure policy.

 Pupusas are an easy recipe to make at home.

-These homemade traditional Central American pupusas have a thick corn tortilla stuffed flavorful red beans.
+These homemade Central American inspired Pupusas have a thick corn tortilla stuffed flavorful red beans.
 I share my easy step by step instructions for this delicious recipe.

 How have I never experienced Pupusas before?
 It’s like my life is now complete now that I’ve made and enjoyed this recipe.